 Lemon or lime juice

-Using a large soup pot, heat the olive oil over medium heat and stir in the garlic, onion, and ginger to season the oil.
+Using a large soup pot, heat the oil over medium heat and stir in the garlic, onion, and ginger to season the oil.
 Add the broccoli, spinach, parsnips, celery and parsley, and stir a bit until the spinach wilts and collapses.
 Add just enough water to cover the vegetables.
 Remember the spinach will cook down quite a bit, so don't add too much water at first.
 You can always thin the soup later, if you need to.

 Bring to a high simmer, cover the pot, and reduce the heat to a medium simmer.
 Cook for fifteen minutes or so until the veggies are softened.